shazogg/quarkon/README.md

 - I'm a student, not an expert, so if there's a problem or anything, I'd love to hear from you.

-- In the future, the Lexer and Parser will also be written in Rust.
+- In the future, the Lexer and Parser will also be written in C++.